 If you've done any kind of research about the Dolomites I am sure that you've came across a photo of the Giau mountain pass (Passo Giau).

 The mountain standing on the pass - Ra Gusela, is a beloved photography subject for many who visit this area.
 However few realize that you can get to its summit along the beginner via ferrata Ra Gusela.

 There is nothing technical or complicated about this ferrata.
 The only scary thing is the few hundred meter high and nearly vertical wall on the other side of the mountain.
 Don't worry though, this is not the side you will be scrambling on!

 6. Via ferrata Averau

-Just two peaks across from the previously mentioned Mount Ra Gusela stands Mount Averau.
+Just two peaks across from Mount Ra Gusela stands Mount Averau.
 If I was going to single out my favourite beginner via ferrata, it would be this one.